kuba-b-labs/basic-filemanager-with-azure-blob/README.md

 2. **Database**
    - Provision PostgreSQL (local or cloud).
    - Create tables: USERS, CONTAINERS, ACL as per schema.
+   - You can use init.db file in the backend folder for quick setup
 3. **Environment Variables**
    - Set up `.env` with DB, Azure, and Entra settings (`DB`, `SECRET`, `ISSUER`, etc.).
 4. **Run Backend**